YolandaCooper2505626/sol./README.md

 Updated styling and themes - v9.1.9
 Fixed typo in documentation - build 151
-Added new feature for better user experience - update 11
+Added new feature for better user experience - update 11 Added new feature for better user experience - 848